-Yes, the card version of the Discover Seoul Pass contains a T-Money Card that can be used the moment you arrive in Korea and should last as long as the Discover Seoul Pass – 5 years.
+Yes, the card version of the Discover Seoul Pass contains a T-Money Card or Rail+ Card that can be used the moment you arrive in Korea and should last as long as the Discover Seoul Pass – 5 years.
 If you purchase the mobile version of the Discover Seoul Pass, you won’t be able to use the T-Money functions.

 Do children need a Discover Seoul Pass?

 Yes.
 Everyone who wants to use the discounts of the Discover Seoul Pass needs to have their own individual pass.
 Adults and children must pay the same price for the Discover Seoul Pass and there are no discounts for children.
 At locations where children under a certain age can enter for free, they won’t need a Discover Seoul Pass.

 Can Discover Seoul Pass itineraries be spread over more than one day?